 - Store your gown in a cool, dry place.
 A damp basement or a hot, humid attic can cause mildew and yellowing of fabric.

 - Keep your gown packed away from sunlight and artificial light.
 Most light sources can cause degradation and fading of heirloom textiles.

 Caring – To honor and cherish

 - If you are hanging your gown, wrap it in a white sheet or muslin, and hang with the inside loops that are connected to sturdy side seams.
-Never hang it by the fragile shoulder seams that can stretch or sag.
+Never hang it by the fragile shoulder seams that can

 - Check your gown occasionally for damage while it is in storage.
 Stains that weren’t initially apparent can appear at a later date and should be treated immediately.